aptima-ai/aptima_framework/docs/tutorials/how_to_debug_with_logs.md

 We’ll cover how to view the logs, now they are ported to stdout, it's very easy to view them.

-For instance, if the TEN Agent is running at localhost:3000, you might see output similar to the following in the logs:
+For instance, if the APTIMA Agent is running at localhost:3000, you might see output similar to the following in the logs:

 <pre class="language-bash" data-title=">_ Bash" data-overflow="wrap"><code class="lang-bash">...
 [GIN] 2024/09/29 - 09:29:42 | 200 |     634.458µs |    192.168.65.1 | POST     "/ping"